-Yes, I know you’re here (OF COURSE) to read all about me.
-But if you don’t mind I’ll start by giving it a try and make some very bold assumptions about you!
+If you don’t mind I’ll start this ‘about me’ by making some very bold assumptions about you!
 My best guess would be you’re either:

 - A hardcore backpacker

 - Wanting to travel, but still doing your research on how to actually do that

 - My good friend, or husband, or mom, whom I promised to cook dinner for in exchange to a daily visit to my site (The things you gotta do to keep your visitor numbers up ;))